 - Command line interface also available

-- remove web-related traces: cookies, history, cache
+- Remove web-related traces: cookies, history, cache

-- remove the image thumbnails cache
+- Remove the image thumbnails cache

-- clean the applications and documentes history
+- Clean the clipboard contents and command history

 Sweeper is available by default in Ubuntu repository.
 Use the command below in a terminal to install Sweeper: